vitaliimak/www.vitaliimak.com/src/cv.md

 Created a prototype of the new revolution version of the product on Electron.

 - Lead a team of six software and quality engineers
-- Onboard new team members
+- Interviewed and onboard new team members
 - Developed the Java application (Java 8 Core, JSP, JUnit 4, Apache Commons, Google Guice, XSLT, etc)
 - Reviewed pull requests and improved the quality assurance processes
 - Maintained the legacy part on Perl 5 and Java 8